PNG grad Alicia Abshere follows family legacy becoming a Rangerette - Port Arthur News

 “The saddest part, as we are sitting outside, we are seeing girls come out that didn’t make the team,” Guillory said.
 “We are looking for Alicia, but we aren’t looking for her.
 We don’t want her to come out right then.
 All of the sudden, we go in the building and we still don’t see her.
 Then, she pops out on stage from all of the girls that are up there and we just broke.”

-The Rangerettes are known worldwide and Guillory was part of the first team that traveled outside of the country.
+The Rangerettes are known worldwide, and Guillory was part of the first team that traveled outside of the country.

-The lead up to the tryouts were filled with preparation, Abshere said.
+The lead up to the tryouts was filled with preparation, Abshere said.

 “The week before, they sent us videos for us to learn,” she said.
 “That way, we would already know the routines and be ready for the tryout process for the judges.
-We learned four routines over video and we showed up and they split us up.”
+We learned four routines over video.
+We showed up and they split us up.”

-In addition to the video routines, those trying out learned on-the-spot routine that was performed for the directors moments after learning it.
+In addition to the video routines, those trying out learned an on-the-spot routine that was performed for the directors moments after learning it.

 “The following day, we did the whole process again and I had a solo,” she said.
 “We had to bring our own solo that suited you best with whatever type of dancing.”

-Abshere only joined drill team for the first time in her sophomore year at Port Neches-Groves, but she was in dance classes since she was 3.
-She said she had not really considered following in her grandmother’s footsteps until Guillory took her to a Revel Show one spring.
+Abshere joined drill team for the first time in her sophomore year at Port Neches-Groves, but she was in dance classes since she was 3.
+She had not really considered following in her grandmother’s footsteps until Guillory took her to a Revels Show one spring.

 “In middle school and high school, I was really into athletics,” she said.
 “I have always stayed in studio dance but I didn’t think about trying out.
 My (grandmother) took me to my first Revels my sophomore year.
 That was right before drill team tryouts and I went in just wanting to watch a great performance and I left wanting to be on that stage one day.”

-The rest of the tryout week culminated with a fun night prior to big reveal.
+The rest of the tryout week culminated with a fun night prior to the big reveal.

 “It was a lot of fun,” she said.
 “There was a lot of dancing.
 There was a lot of mental tiredness that week.
 We got to watch the sophomores preform for us and when we woke up the next day, it was sign drop day.”